itsbenter/ResourcefulFriends/Documentation/Petalkin.md

 ![Petalkin_Produces](Animals/Petalkin_Produces.png)

 Forage Patch cannot be picked up and instead must be destroyed using scythe, giving 12 foraging experience.
-Quality of forages is the same as if player were gathering forages, affected by Foraging skill.
-The number of forages produced when destroying Forage Patch has 20% chance to double when player has [Gatherer](https://stardewvalleywiki.com/Skills#Foraging) profession.
+Quality of forages is affected by Foraging skill, the same as if player were gathering forages.
+The quantity of forages produced has 20% chance to double when player has [Gatherer](https://stardewvalleywiki.com/Skills#Foraging) profession.
 The quality of forages produced will be Iridium quality when player has [Botanist](https://stardewvalleywiki.com/Skills#Foraging) profession.

 | Resource | Min | Max | Avg |
 | -------- | --- | --- | --- |